-You can give your cheese to your little one once he/she reaches eight months of age as long there are no signs of lactose intolerance.
-Add it to fruits, salads, meat and vegetables or even make it into delicious mini-sandwiches.
+You can give pasteurised cheese or cottage cheese to your little one once he reaches eight months of age and after making sure that your child is not lactose intolerant.
+Add it to fruits, salads, meat and vegetables or even make it into delicious mini sandwiches.
 Check the nutrition label for low-salt content when buying the type of cheese.

-According to the US Department of Agriculture, infants between the age of two and three years are recommended to consume 480ml (16 ounces) of dairy products daily for best results.
-We recommend supplementing dairy products to their diets for best results and not completely replacing breast milk or formulae.
+According to the US Department of Agriculture, children between the age of two and three years are recommended to consume 480ml (16 ounces) of dairy products daily for their good health.
+But dairy products should be supplementary and not a substitute for replacing breast milk or formulae.
 Here are the most common recommended dairy products for babies-

 1. Whole Milk

 Whole milk is a good source of calcium, vitamin A and D for your little one.

 Recommended Quantity: Whole milk consumption for infants between 1 and 2 years of age should not exceed any more than 24 ounces a day

 - Use whole-fat milk when feeding your baby.

 - Avoid cow’s milk since it’s indigestible at this age.